 The district commissioner arrives with soldiers and demands to see Okonkwo.
 The clan men say Okonkwo isn’t there.
 Obierika takes the men to a compound where Okonkwo is hanging from a tree.
 Obierika explains that suicide is an abomination and the natives cannot touch the body.
 As the commissioner leaves, he thinks about including a paragraph about Okonkwo’s actions in his book titled “The Pacification of the Primitive Tribes of the Lower Niger”.

 Are you feeling overwhelmed by the demands of academic writing?
 If so, you're not alone.
-Many students struggle to find the time and energy to complete their coursework on time, and may find themselves searching for solutions like "write my essay for me" or "coursework writing services."
+Many students struggle to find the time and energy to complete their coursework on time, and may find themselves searching for solutions like "write my essay for me" or "Write my discussion post."

-Fortunately, there are many options available to help you meet your academic goals.
-Custom essay order services can connect you with professional writers who can do paper writing service that meets your unique specifications and requirements.
+Fortunately, there are many options available to help you achieve your academic goals.
+Services like ‘Do my PowerPoint’ and ‘Excel assignment help’ can connect you with professional writers who can provide tailored assistance to meet your specific needs.

 These writers have the skills and experience necessary to produce high-quality academic content on a wide range of topics, including coursework, research papers, and more.
-When you order essay or other writing assignment, you can be sure that it will be tailored to your needs and delivered on time.
+When you need ‘Help me with my homework’ or other writing assignments, you can be sure that it will be tailored to your needs and delivered on time.

 So if you're struggling to keep up with your coursework, don't hesitate to seek out help from a professional writing service.
 Whether you need coursework writing services, a custom essay order, or simply someone to write an essay for you, there are solutions available that can help you achieve your academic goals and succeed in your studies.